SINTEF/dlite/README.md

 Before running make, you may wish to configure some options with `ccmake ..`

-For example, you might need to change (using e.g. cmake-gui) CMAKE_INSTALL_PREFIX to a location accessible for writing.
+For example, you might need to change CMAKE_INSTALL_PREFIX to a location accessible for writing.
 Default is ~/.local

 To run the tests, do